libts/tslib/README.md

 Parameters (usually not needed):
 * `rot`

-	overwrite the rotation to apply. clockwise: `rot=1`, upside down:
+	overwrite the rotation to apply.
+Clockwise: `rot=1`, upside down:
-	`rot=2`, couter-clockwise: `rot=3`.
+	`rot=2`, counter-clockwise: `rot=3`.
 Default: screen-rotation during
 	`ts_calibrate` calibration.

 * `xyswap`

-	interchange the X and Y co-ordinates -- no longer used or needed if the linear calibration utility `ts_calibrate` is used.
+	Interchange the X and Y co-ordinates -- no longer used or needed if the linear calibration utility `ts_calibrate` is used.

 * `pressure_offset`

-	offset applied to the pressure value.
+	Set the offset applied to the pressure value.
 Default: 0

 * `pressure_mul`

-	factor to multiply the pressure value with.
+	factor to multiply the pressure value by.
 Default: 1.
 * `pressure_div`

 	value to divide the pressure value by.
 Default: 1.